Take your taste buds on a culinary journey with this sausage rougaille (rougail saucisse) recipe!!

 - fruit or vegetables - tomatoes, onions, garlic, ginger, coriander, spring onion, chilis.

-- seasonings and aromatics - tomato paste, turmeric, cumin, thyme, salt and black pepper.
-In the Reunion and in most regions where rougaille saucisse is prepared, sausages are normally extremely well spiced and seasoned, so most people end up using only salt, pepper, and chillis as seasoning.
+💡Good to know: In the Reunion and in most regions where rougaille saucisse is prepared, sausages are normally extremely well spiced and seasoned, so most people end up using only salt, pepper, and chillis as seasoning.
 The use of spices is actually the source of a big debate in most regions where rougaille is prepared as a dish.
 Depending on how seasoned the sausages you are using are, feel free to reduce or omit ingredients such as turmeric, garlic, or ginger.

 - Some families like to add 1-3 pinches of baking soda to the dish, to help cut the acidity of the tomatoes.
 I left it out from the recipe, as this is an optional step.